Fort Oglethorpe (prisoner-of-war camp): Prisoners, military and civilian

 The military prisoners included crews from the German raiders SS Prinz Eitel Friedrich, SS Kronprinz Wilhelm and the British-origin/German-seized steamship SS Appam.
 The civilian internees included businessmen denounced by their American commercial rivals, and individuals of German, Czech, Polish and other nationalities charged with a variety of offenses under the Espionage Act of 1917.

 Prominent prisoners included Count Albrecht von Montgelas, Dr. Karl Muck, conductor of the Boston Symphony Orchestra, Dr. Ernst Kunwald, conductor of the Cincinnati Symphony Orchestra, Professor Richard Benedict Goldschmidt, biologist Dr. Isaac Strauss, and Professor Zenneck.
-Dr. Karl Muck was falsely accused of having refused a request to perform "The Star-Spangled Banner" in an October 1917 concert.
-Theodore Roosevelt and other US citizens were furious with him.
-Despite having been unaware of the request at the time and always ending future concerts with the national anthem, Muck was still arrested and interned.
-Dr. Kunwald was arrested as being an "enemy alien" citizen of Austria.
-He was held at Fort Oglethorpe for a year before being deported to his home country.
-This deportation was on condition of his being set free.
+Dr. Karl Muck was falsely accused by unscrupulous newspaper editor John R. Rathom of having refused a request to perform "The Star-Spangled Banner" in an October 1917 concert.
+Despite having been unaware of the request at the time and always ending future concerts with America's national anthem, Theodore Roosevelt and many other US citizens believed the accusations and were furious with Muck, who was accordingly was arrested and interned at Fort Ogelthorpe until he agreed to be deported in the summer of 1919.
+Dr. Kunwald was arrested as being an "enemy alien"; a citizen of Austria-Hungary.
+He was held at Fort Oglethorpe for a year before being deported to the First Austrian Republic.
+Agreeing to deportation was the one condition of Kunwald being set free from the camp.
 Professor Goldschmidt was arrested due to his German citizenship; he was not released until after the war.
 Dr. Isaac Strauss was a German spy who was arrested at the beginning of the war.
 He was allegedly part of a German Jewish spy organization.
 Professor Zenneck was arrested for allegedly being a German radio spy.
 His activities made him extremely feared by the US government.

 Prisoners were separated by several categories.
-First were those openly or suspected to be supportive of German views.
-These prisoners were arrested for spying, sabotage, or making pro-German statements.
-Another group were "Prisoners of War," or sailors and merchants in the US when World War I began.
+First were those openly or suspected to be supportive of the Imperial German or Austro-Hungarian war effort.
+Other prisoners were interned for espionage, sabotage, or merely on suspicion of making pro-Central Powers statements.
+Another group were "Prisoners of War," Imperial German Navy sailors and merchant seamen in the US when World War I began.
 Lastly were the group nicknamed "trouble-makers."
-These included radicals and members of Industrial Workers of the World (I.W.W.).
-Often these different groups tended to clash due to loyalty questions.
-This tended to be particularly true between "Prisoners of War" and loyal supporters of the war.
+These included those considered Far Left political radicals and members of Industrial Workers of the World (I.W.W.).
+Often these different groups would clash due to loyalty questions.
+This tended to be particularly true between "Prisoners of War" and internees supportive of the American war effort.
 This led to the need to separate camps.
-The culturally elite were primarily housed at Fort Oglethorpe, while the rest were separated among other prisons.
+The intellectual and cultural elite remained interned at Fort Oglethorpe, while the rest were separated among other prisons.

-The culturally elite prisoners at Fort Oglethorpe had benefits above the other prisoners.
+The wealthiest prisoners at Fort Oglethorpe had benefits above the other internees.
 Because of their wealth, they could pay for better housing in another compound.
-They were not required to perform labor and could hire other prisoners to do it for them.
+They were also not required to perform labor or could hire other internees to do it for them.